chcly/ModuleTemplate/README.md

 ## Testing

-The template also contains the initial setup for testing the standalone module either using GitHub actions or with Jenkins.
+The testing directory is setup to work with [googletest](https://github.com/google/googletest).
+As well as the initial setup for testing the standalone module either using GitHub actions or with Jenkins.

 ## Building